abalbanyan/GradeMe/test/README.md

 For a few examples of how to write some basic tests, take a look on the [Jest Docs](https://facebook.github.io/jest/docs/en/getting-started.html) or in our repo [here](example).

-After you've written some new code or tests you can quickly run them locally with `yarn test-jest`.
+After you've written some new code or tests you can quickly run them locally with `yarn test`.

 One major point is that each test suite (.test.js file) will create a new MongoDB server in memory, hence you don't need to worry about Jest messing up your local database instance or any test files conflicting with each other.